-What are the Lean Six Sigma Green Belt Training Costs for on-site training is a question that is often asked.
+Lean Six Sigma Training cost for on-site training is a question that is often asked.
 A Lean Six Sigma training provider might then respond to the request and they either get or don’t get the training job.
 Or, the company decides to conduct the training using their internal resources because they think that this will save them money.

 For success, Lean Six Sigma training efforts need to be a part of an effective Operational Excellence system.

 What is needed for Lean Six Sigma training to be successful is that the training be a component of an operational excellence system.
-The last nine words for Wikipedia’s definition of operational excellence is very important for a successful Lean Six Sigma training effort; i.e., ″tools toward the sustainable improvement of key performance metrics.″
+The last nine words for a past Wikipedia’s definition for operational excellence is very important for a successful Lean Six Sigma training effort; i.e., ″tools toward the sustainable improvement of key performance metrics.″

 To accomplish a key-performance-indicator improvement desire, one needs to first determine what metrics are to be improved.
 These metrics then need to be tracked from a 30,000-foot-level process point of view.
 An owner of a determined key performance indicator (KPI) then needs to be asking for the timely completion of an improvement project.
 Why?
 Because this process owner should be reporting on a monthly basis to their ″boss′ boss″ the status of this strategic metric improvement objective and its associated process enhancement effort; e.g., Lean Six Sigma improvement project execution.

 Lean Six Sigma Training Cost Considerations: Issues with Traditional Lean Six Sigma Training Efforts

 Traditional Lean Sigma Belt training alone does not provide a metric-improvement focus.
 Setting Lean Six Sigma training objectives with monetary goals from improvement projects sounds good but has many difficulties.
 An organization may find some benefits from initial improvement projects, but this approach to making process improvement is not typically sustainable.